AVEVA/sample-events-to-connect-api/README.md

 This is a sample API that follows the implementation outlined in the [documentation.](https://docs.aveva.com/bundle/events-to-connect/page/1252278.html) The adapter is designed to call an Auth0-protected REST API that returns events, types, and other context in a specific format.

-Below is an example of a message returned by this sample API that describes the creation of 3 events of type ID "EventsToCONNECTEventType1".
+Below is an example of a message returned by this sample API that describes the creation of events of type ID "PumpStatus-EventsToCONNECT".
 It includes a `messageHeaders` object that specifies the type of message, action, format, and typeId.
-The `messageBody` contains 3 events each having a value for the properties "site" and "sample".
+The `messageBody` contains 2 events, each having a value for the properties "pumpStatus", "site", and "asset".

 GET https://localhost:7200/api/events